ITSpecialist111/ai_automation_suggester/README.md

 The AI Automation Suggester integration solves these challenges by acting as a personal automation consultant.
 It intelligently analyzes your Home Assistant instance to:

-1.  **Analyze your home's state:** Understand your devices, their capabilities, locations, and existing automations.
+1.  **Analyze your home's state:** Understand your devices, their capabilities, locations, existing automations, and scripts.
 2.  **Identify opportunities:** Spot gaps, synergies, and potential improvements for energy saving, security, comfort, and convenience.
-3.  **Draft ready-to-paste YAML:** Provide concrete, tailored automation ideas as YAML snippets you can review, tweak, and implement directly.
+3.  **Draft ready-to-paste YAML:** Provide concrete, tailored automation and script ideas as YAML snippets you can review, tweak, and implement directly.

 **In essence,** this integration turns the complexity of a large Home Assistant environment into actionable insights and tangible benefits, guiding you toward a more efficient, comfortable, and secure smart home.